aws-solutions-library-samples/guidance-for-deduplicating-syndicated-data-on-aws/source/README.md

 * region: The AWS Region where the data will be collected.
 * ingestRole: The arn of the authorized role to be used to push data.
 Use the pattern below with the appropriate AWS account used an *Main*.
-* osHost: The OpenSearch host where the data will be pushed.
+* osHost: The OpenSearch *Search* Collection host where the data will be pushed.
+Go to CloudFormation -> SearchContentStack -> Outputs to get it.
 * osIndex: The OpenSearch index name where the data will be pushed.
-* externalId: The security Id necessary to push data into OpenSearch
+* externalId: The security Id necessary to push data into OpenSearch.
+This value has been hardcoded in `search_content/config.py` and should be changed.

 ```shell
 cdk deploy DataLoadStack \